mobify/handbooks/photoshop-handbook/Readme.md

 ## Setup for Retina Mockups

-Mockups should be created a 2× resolution by default.
+Mockups should be created at 2× resolution by default.
 This can make thinking in consistent units hard (2px in PSD == 1px in CSS).
-The recommended way to ease this pain is to set up Photoshop documents to use `pt` units, as follows:
+The recommended way to ease this pain is to set up Photoshop documents to use `pt` units in such a way that 1pt in Photoshop equals 1px in CSS:

 1. When creating a new document, set the Resolution to 144px/inch.
 If updating an existing document, do this in _Image > Image Size_ (make sure Resample is disabled).